DeweyBanks/markdown_assignments/w01_d02_code_snippets.md

 7. clear = clears your screen and sends the cursor to the top
 8. subl = opens the file in sublime
 9. git remote -v = shows any remote repositories your are connected to
-10. git push = sends the file to the repository. pry = switches the terminal to run render Ruby code.
+10. pry = allows the terminal to render Ruby code.